learn (2) different styles, including how & why you should rent DIY spot lights

 Old School Pinspots

-There is a fourth kind of ceiling pinspot called the swivelier.
+There is a fourth kind of ceiling light called the swivelier pinspot.
 This would screw directly into the recessed ceiling can lights.
 The lights swivel & extend down.
 These use an incandescent light bulb to aim a bright hot beam onto tables.

 💡 Swivelier pinspots are not battery-powered because they pre-date LED options.
 This is the main reason why the swivelier pinspot style is not common.